francescoferrini/sp4lp/README.md

 # GNNs Meet Sequence Models Along the Shortest-Path: an Expressive Method for Link Prediction

-## Anonymized Repository for ICML 2026
+## Anonymized Repository for NeurIPS 2026
 Submission

-This repository contains the source code and instructions to reproduce the experiments for our ICML 2026 submission.
+This repository contains the source code and instructions to reproduce the experiments for our NeurIPS 2026 submission.

 ### Requirements